How U.S. Health Care Became Big Business

 You should start every conversation with a doctor's office by asking "Is there a concierge fee?
 Are they affiliated with a hospital?
 Which hospital are they affiliated with?
 Is the office considered part of a hospital?"
 In which case you're going to be facing hospital fees in addition to your doctor's office fees.
 You ask your doctor always ...
 "If I need a lab test, if I need an X-ray, will you send me to an in-network provider so I don't get hit by out-of-network fees?" ...

-On getting charged for "drive-by doctors," who the hospital or primary doctor brings in
+On getting charged for "drive-by doctors" brought in by the hospital or primary doctor

 You do have to say "Who are you?
 Who called you?" and "Am I going to be billed for this?"
 And it's tragic that in recovery people have to think in this kind of keep-on-your-guard, somewhat adversarial way, but I think if we don't push back against the system in the way it bills, we're complicit in allowing it to continue.